Importing & Updating Metafield Data

 Defined & Undefined Fields

-The Custom Fields app automatically synchronizes field configurations for any metafield Definitions that exist in your Shopify store.
-Synchronized field Definitions are then recognized by the importer.
+The app automatically syncs field configurations for metafield Definitions that exist in your Shopify store.
+These definitions are recognized by the importer.

-Importing data using Custom Fields no longer requires each field be configured in the app first.
-As long as the column header uses the proper naming syntax, any metafield data can be imported.
+You can import data for metafields even if they aren’t configured in the app.
+As long as the column header follows the proper naming syntax, data will be imported successfully.

 Formatting Metafield Column Names